eugenesvk/kbdHelix/docs/index.md

 [^3]: for example, instead of placing the 2nd most frequent command <span class="keyMove">▲</span> (15.5%) on a non-home row <kbd lyt=q>i</kbd> it uses the home row <kbd lyt=q>k</kbd>
 [^4]: this breaks the 'sticky' `select_mode` pending implementation of [this feature request](https://github.com/helix-editor/helix/issues/1487)

-Below are __modiƒew__ __Cheat Sheets__ (the main layer as well as additional "minor" menu modes), in an html format to make it easier to copy/search for an icon here and in the [config file](https://github.com/eugenesvk/kbdHelix/blob/main/helper/config_modifew.toml) since not all icons are obvious enough, but also as separate images as well as links to Keyboard Layout Editor so you could fit the cheat sheet to a modified keymap
+Below are __modiƒew__ __Cheat Sheets__ for the various major and minor "modes" in an html format to make it easier to copy/search for an icon here and in the [config file](https://github.com/eugenesvk/kbdHelix/blob/main/helper/config_modifew.toml) since not all icons are obvious enough, but also as separate images as well as links to Keyboard Layout Editor so you could fit the cheat sheet to a modified keymap

   |    | Modifier key legend	| Example of <kbd>j</kbd> |
   | :- | :-----------------:	| :---------------------: |